LauraBeatris/github-explorer/README.md

 Feel free to send me feedback on [LinkedIn](https://www.linkedin.com/in/laurabeatris/) or [file an issue](https://github.com/LauraBeatris/github-explorer/issues/new).
 Feature requests are always welcome.

-If there's anything you'd like to chat about, please feel free to join our [Gitter chat](https://gitter.im/git-point)!

 ## Acknowledgments

 Thanks to [Rocketseat](https://rocketseat.com.br/) for supporting the community and sharing an amazing content.